Juansero29/PlexSync/README.md

    - `docker build -t plexsync .` - Rebuilds the Docker image.
 5. **Run the Clean Docker Build**:
    - `docker run --env-file .env -p 3000:3000 plexsync` - Deploys and runs the clean build.

----

-This format reflects the typical workflow for Python projects and adapts the instructions for Python-specific tools and environments.
-Let me know if you need additional details or adjustments!

 ## Overcome Challenges